Network Modeling for Epidemics

 Welcome

-This is the course website for the 2024 Network Modeling for Epidemics (NME) course.
-We are excited this year to join the Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID), now hosted at Emory University.
-This website includes all the materials and information needed for the 2024 NME course.
+This is the course website for the 2025 Network Modeling for Epidemics (NME) course.
+We are part of the Summer Institute in Statistics and Modeling in Infectious Diseases (SISMID) hosted at Emory University.
+This website includes all the materials and information needed for the 2025 NME course.

 Details